-During Phase III, Year 4 the State continued to leverage strategic collaborations by engaging key early childhood partners and by supporting consistent, involved implementation teams.
-The Maryland Part C SSIP Teaming Infrastructure seen below continues to provide robust direction and support through ongoing stakeholder engagement for effective SSIP implementation and evaluation.
-The SIT continues to be a powerful vehicle to move the work forward with key partners and LITP leaders making adjustments based on data to improve implementation at the local level.
-LITs met regularly, and consistently included the Birth - K liaison/systems coach, to specifically review data and problem-solve strategies for effective implementation at the practitioner level.
+During Phase III, Year 5, the State continued to leverage strategic collaborations by engaging key early childhood partners and by supporting consistent, involved implementation teams.
+The Maryland Part C SSIP Teaming Infrastructure (Figure 3) continues to provide robust direction and support through ongoing stakeholder engagement for effective SSIP implementation and evaluation.
+The SIT continued to meet virtually throughout 2020 and remains a powerful vehicle to move the work forward with key partners and LITP leaders making the adjustments based on data to improve implementation at the local level.
+LITs also met regularly throughout the year, and consistently included the Birth - K liaison/systems coach, to specifically review data and problem-solve strategies for effective implementation at the practitioner level.
+Additionally, Pyramid Model (PM) LITs also continued to meet regularly in all four of the SSIP LITPs.
+As reported in Year 4, the largest SSIP LITP began in stages to create a PM LIT in just one site initially and then, after generating staff readiness and buy-in, will move to scaling-up PM LITs in the other sites.
+With documented strategic collaboration results, the MSDE DEI/SES feels strongly that this teaming infrastructure is the model for the scale-up of local seamless, comprehensive Birth to Kindergarten (B-K) systems.